Gabriel Hanot: Playing career

 Hanot was born in Arras on 6 November 1889, and was introduced to football whilst at lycée in nearby Tourcoing.
 Discovering a talent for the sport, Hanot played for local side US Tourcoing, with whom he won a USFSA French title in 1910, and was selected at the age of 18 for the first time for the France national team, making a total of four appearances for the French national team in 1908 as a left winger.
 He was also included in France's squad for the football tournament at the 1908 Summer Olympics, but he did not play in any matches.

 Hanot was not selected for France at all the following two years, and in 1910 headed to Münster to study at university, where he continued playing football for local side Preußen Münster.
 He returned to Tourcoing and France in 1912, where he won a Challenge International du Nord with US Tourcoing in 1913, and earned seven more caps for France, now playing as a full-back.

 Hanot's footballing career was interrupted by World War I, during which he enlisted in the French army as a pilot.
-He was shot down and taken prisoner by the German army on three separate occasions, but managed to escape each time.
+He was shot down and taken prisoner by the German army on three occasions, but managed to escape each time.

 After the war, he played once more for France, as captain against Belgium on 9 March 1919, before his playing career was ended by a serious knee injury suffered during an aviation accident.
 In total, Hanot made 12 appearances for France, scoring three times.